 Disturbing?
 For many, yes.
 It’s not easy to accept that one’s luck in activities such as winning the lottery may also apply to whether or not you will be touched by cancer.
 That is partly why this study is gaining so much attention.

 As the authors explain in their publication, until now most cancer-causing mutations had been attributed to two major sources: inherited and environmental factors.
-But they found that a third kind of mutation, replicative (R) mutations that arise from unavoidable errors associated with DNA replication, account for 66 percent of mutations that drive cancer.
-Continue reading “The Randomness of Cancer”
+But they found that a third kind of mutation, replicative (R) mutations that arise from unavoidable errors associated with DNA replication, account for 66 percent of cancer-causing mutations.

 The tactic of “telling a good story” is nothing new within the business of selling, marketing and even educating about science.
 The word itself, “storytelling,” achieved buzzword status a few years ago in the corporate world, so it’s no surprise that it now touches industry scientists.
 But the importance of telling a good story within the realm of scientific peer-reviewed papers?
 That is something new, and it may impact how scientists write up their results from this point forward.